Skip to content

 Jesus of Nazareth is the Branch

 Now the prophecy of Zechariah makes sense.
-This is a prediction, made in 520 BCE, that the name of the coming Branch would be ‘Jesus’, pointing directly to Jesus of Nazareth.
+This is a prediction, made in 520 BC, that the name of the coming Branch would be ‘Jesus’, pointing directly to Jesus of Nazareth.

 This coming Jesus, according to Zechariah, would unite the King and Priest roles.
 What was it that the priests did?
 On behalf of the people they offered sacrifices to God to atone for sins.
 The priest covered the sins of the people by sacrifice.
 Similarly, the coming Branch ‘Jesus’ was going to bring a sacrifice so that the LORD could ‘remove the sin of this land in a single day’ – the day Jesus offered himself as the sacrifice.